 The following immunizations are required prior to clinical.

 - PPD or TB risk assessment: Within one year prior to beginning day of class.
 (Chest x-ray if you have a prior history of a positive PPD).

 - Tetanus (TpDap): Within last 10 years.
 (Tdap recommended)

 - Hepatitis B Series: Three vaccinations, OR positive antibody titer OR declination.
 The series is made up of three doses.
 The second dose is given 1 month after the first and the third dose is given 6 months after the first dose.
 This vaccine is recommended for healthcare workers.
 A waiver must be signed if you have not taken or completed the series.
 If you proceed to NAII you will be required to have a titer, regardless of vaccination status.

-We generally offer three NA I classes each fall, spring and summer session.
+We generally offer three NA I classes each fall and spring, and two during the summer session.
 Both day and evening classes are offered to best meet your schedule.
-Take your TABE test now to get on our mailing list to receive an invitation to our next session of classes.
+Take your TABE test now and get registered for the next session.
 Clinical experiences are a required component of the class and are not negotiable.
 Clinical hours may vary slightly from class hours.